-Groups can be stored in the Groups window, on the grey button of fader handles or on Macro/Executor buttons.
+Groups can be stored in the Groups window, on fader handles or on Macro/Executor buttons.

 If you assign a group to a handle with a fader, the fader becomes an intensity master for the group.
-See section 12.1.5 on page 244 for more details.
+You can also set different functions for the buttons using Key Profiles.
+See section 13.1.5 on page 280 for more details.